Israel M. Goldman

 Israel M. Goldman (1904 - February 9, 1979) was an American Rabbi.

 Early life and move to Chizuk Amuno

 Goldman was born in Poland and immigrated to the United States.
 He lived in New York for a time as he attended the Jewish Theological Seminary of America where he graduated in 1926.
 He immediately made his home in Providence, Rhode Island where he served as a Rabbi at Temple Immanuel until 1948, when he moved to Baltimore, MD.
 On November 14, 1948, Rabbi Goldman was installed as the 4th leader of Chizuk Amuno.
-From 1948-1976, Rabbi Goldman "established Chizuk Amuno’s first Adult Jewish Institute, Laymen’s Weekend Retreat, and Interfaith service."
+From 1948 to 1976, Rabbi Goldman "established Chizuk Amuno’s first Adult Jewish Institute, Laymen’s Weekend Retreat, and Interfaith service."
 He was married to Mildred Goldman and had two daughters, Anna and Tobie.

 On discrimination

 In 1948, the nation Israel was established in Palestine, and he stated that "the Jewish state signalizes the only good to come out of World War II."
 He said this because he believed that the USA had not overcome its racial bias thereby necessitating that Jews possess a home of their own.
 In 1953, he headed a research group that collected data regarding racial issues in Baltimore.
 The Committee of Self Survey, as the group was dubbed, revealed: